DinoBansigan/dinobansigan/input/about.md

 - [StackOverflow](https://stackoverflow.com/users/5041911/dino-bansigan)
 - [Glitch](https://glitch.com/@DinoBansigan)

-*If you are a personal friend (i.e. friend from high-school, college, etc...) and you want to find out what I'm up to these days, or for non software development content, you can also check out my [online journal](https://journal.dinobansigan.com/).*
+*If you are a personal friend (i.e. friend from high-school, college, etc...) and you want to find out what I'm up to these days, or for non software development content, you can also check out my [online journal](https://journal.dinobansigan.com/) and my [micro journal](https://microjournal.dinobansigan.com).*